itswilleke/itswilleke/README.md

-- 👋 Hi, I’m @itswilleke
+- 👋 Hi, I’m @itswilleke, background in social sciences but interested in IT!
 - 👀 I’m interested in learning more about programming and how data can be analyzed in a way so everyone can understand it.
 - 🌱 I’m currently learning python as well as R.
 - 💞️ I’m looking to collaborate on some cool machine learning or data analysis projects!